Skin Rash From Snorkeling?

 Can you get a skin rash from snorkeling?

-Did not appear to be jellyfish larvae as it was literally everywhere and not concentrated mostly inside my swim suit.
-When it became visible it looked first like tiny pink spots with white around each spot then became tiny dark red spots.
+It did not appear to be jellyfish larvae as it was literally everywhere and not concentrated mostly inside my swim suit.
+When the rash became visible it looked first like tiny pink spots with white around each spot then became tiny dark red spots.